putmana/marigold-client/README.md

 First, create an account, verify your email address, then log in.

-To upload songs, start by going to the Albums page, then click the '+' icon to create a new Album.
-Once you've made an album, you can upload songs to it from that album's page.
+To upload songs, start by going to the Albums page and clicking the '+' icon to create a new Album.
+Once you've made an album, you can go to that album's page and upload songs to it by clicking the "Upload Tracks" button.

 #### Disclaimer

 Marigold is currently in early alpha, meaning that things WILL change.
 I cannot promise that things won't break as development contunes, so please don't rely on Marigold as your only music app right now.

 ## Development Plans